 To provide our articling students with valuable hands-on corporate experience, we occasionally offer external secondments on an ad hoc basis depending on the availability of suitable opportunities and students, and on resource constraints.

 While we do not set a target number of hours for our students, they are generally expected to carry a workload similar to that of our associates.
 The annual budget for Gowling WLG Hamilton associates is 1750 docketed hours, which means approximately 35 docketed hours per week.

 Gowling WLG provides a rewarding and educational experience.
 We actively develop our articling students through educational programs that provide insight, evaluation and experience with various areas of the law.
 Our articling students are also encouraged to define their own development, and to seek out and experience the work in which they are most interested.
 Each student has a lawyer in the firm who acts as the student's principal and over the course of the articling term, each student is given the opportunity to work with all of our professionals.

 Compensation & benefits

-Our commitment to our students includes a competitive salary, based on the market rate for students.
+Our commitment to our students includes a competitive salary.
 Articling students receive generous medical and dental benefits, two weeks' paid vacation and a fitness membership subsidy.
 In addition, we pay the Law Society's Licensing Process Fee for our articling students, as well as their salary for the two-week period around the Solicitor and Barrister Licensing Examinations.